loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 4. Open SurfboardMainUnit/SurfboardMainUnit.ino file in your Arduino IDE, choose your wiring pins, and compile the code into your main unit
 5. For every sampling unit desired, open SurfboardSamplingUnit/SurfboardSamplingUnit.ino in your Arduino IDE, update your sensors' data pins in the file and compile it
 6. Setup your Firebase account, endpoints, storage, and host the index.html file
+7. [RECOMMENDED] Limit the delay period in your unit's loop function to match the highest sensor's sampling rate
-7. [RECOMMENDED] Press the button (Soft press) in your main unit and validate that the sampling process works.
+8. [RECOMMENDED] Press the button (Soft press) in your main unit and validate that the sampling process works.
-8. [RECOMMENDED] Press the button (Long press) in your main unit and validate that the file uploading process works.
+9. [RECOMMENDED] Press the button (Long press) in your main unit and validate that the file uploading process works.
-9. [RECOMMENDED] Write and keep track of your esp32's MAC address as it identifies the unit.
+10. [RECOMMENDED] Write and keep track of your esp32's MAC address as it identifies the unit.

 ## Notes:
 1. Sensors receive their IDs in the order they were added to the unit, starting from 0.
 2. The sensor's parameters can be set in the unit.config file, in the same order they were inserted in
 3. A Wi-Fi connection is required in the setup stage

 # Hardware: